 The output capacitor values are usually determined capacitors ESR (equivalent series resistance).
-Voltage and RMS current capability are two other important factors to consider when selecting the output capacitor.
-Recommended capacitors are tantalum, low-ESR aluminum electrolytics, and POSCAPS.
+Voltage and RMS current capability are two other important factors selecting the output capacitor.
+Recommended capacitors tantalum, low-ESR aluminum electrolytics, and POSCAPS.
 The output capacitor's ESR is usually the main cause of output ripple.
 The output capacitor ESR also affects the overall voltage feedback loop from stability point of view.
-See: "FeedbackLoop Compensation" section for more information.
+See "Feedback Loop Compensation" section for more information.
 The maximum value of ESR is calculated:

-$$R{ESR} \le \frac{\Delta V{OUT}}{I{PP}}$$
+$$R{ESR} \leq \frac{\Delta V{OUT}}{I{PP}}$$